top of page

 CAMBODIA

-Khmer Language and Culture Study Program(KLCP): an opportunity for faculty, post-graduate researchers and undergraduates from U.S. universities to participate in an intensive eight-week study abroad program in Phnom Penh, and Siem Reap Cambodia.
+Khmer Language and Culture Study Program(KLCP): provides an opportunity for US and non-US faculty, post-graduate researchers, and upper level of undergraduates to participate in an intensive eight-week study abroad program in Phnom Penh, and Siem Reap Cambodia.

 Senior Fellowship Program: in-country research fellowships for US, Cambodian and French scholars (or EU citizens holding a degree from a French university) and doctoral students on a yearly basis.

-Summer Junior Resident Fellowship Program: A six-week program in Cambodia for Cambodian, French, and US students to live and study alongside peers about contemporary Cambodian history and society.
+Junior Resident Fellows Program: A six-week program in Cambodia for Cambodian, French, and US students to live and study alongside peers about contemporary Cambodian history and society.

 CYPRUS